zehdari/AugmentationProject/README.md

 pip install albumentationsx ultralytics pillow opencv-python pyyaml
 ```

-### Experiments runs
-The runs including all models trained for the project can be downloaded as a zip file [here]()
-The generated csvs of the runs can be found in `results/` (last epoch of each run).

 ### Dataset

-This was tested using the [KITTI 2d left train](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d) and [coco-minitrain](https://github.com/giddyyupp/coco-minitrain) datasets
+This was tested using the [KITTI 2d left train](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d) and [coco-minitrain](https://github.com/giddyyupp/coco-minitrain) datasets. *The kitti dataset was converted to yolo format using the conversion scripts in `convert/` (not needed if using the yolo ready datasets)*

 The yolo ready datasets can be downloaded from my google drive below.
 To download from google drive, you can use the gdown package
 ```bash